Amarnath Yatra: Journey of faith begins amid high security and enthusiasm; drizzle no dampener | Law-Order

 The multi-tier security arrangements include domination of the mountains, sanitisation of the yatra route, and round-the-clock domination of the area using the latest night vision devices.

 The yatra this year is the longest-ever, stretching 62 days.
-It will culminate on August 31 on the occasion of Raksha Bandhan.
+It will culminate on August 31.

 Jammu and Kashmir Lieutenant Governor Manoj Sinha, meanwhile, chaired a review meeting on control room operations set up at Raj Bhawan here for Shri Amarnath Ji Yatra.